joshgillies/matrix-utils/README.md

 * Easy project initialization.
 * Streamlined authoring of Matrix design parse files.
 * Concise syntax for MySource specific code blocks.
-* Utilization of emerging web technologies, Jade, LESS and Stylus (possibly).
+* Utilization of emerging web technologies: Jade, LESS and Stylus (possibly).
+* Author designs from the ground up to include MySource code blocks, a build step will determin whether these are compiled or not.

 **Testing:**